cshenton/de/README.md

 Single file Apache 2.0 licensed implementation of the Adaptive Differential Evolution optimiser.

-Adaptive DE with radius limiting is among the start of the art in gradient-free optimisers.
+Adaptive DE with radius limiting is among the state of the art in gradient-free optimisers.
 Gradient-free optimisers are theoretically very portable (since they require no information from the problem other than fitness scores).
 However, I was not happy with the portability of existing DE implementations.

-Since this implementation is a single C99 header, it can be easily integrated with any existing build system which supports compiling C code.
+Since this implementation is a single C99 header, it can be easily integrated with any existing build system which supports compiling C code, and the API itself couldn't be simpler.

 ## Usage